aravindavk/dataframes-d/README.md

 ## Install

-Add `dataframe` to your project by running the following command.
+Add `dataframes` to your project by running the following command.

 ```
 dub add dataframes